-Join the KBA August 14th for our Monthly Luncheon, Sponsored by Governer’s Gun Club!
-Our guest speaker this month will be Milton Overton, Kennesaw State University’s Atheltic Director.
+Join the KBA August 14th for our Monthly Luncheon, Sponsored by Governer’s Gun Club & Catered by Carrabba’s Italian Grill!
+Our guest speaker this month will be Milton Overton, Kennesaw State University’s Athletic Director.

 More about our speaker: